Application for employment: Italy

-The cover letter (La Lettera di accompagnamento al curriculum) is relatively short, polite and formal in Italian applications.
-Long versions and extensively explained motivations, as well as photos and copies of certificates, are presented only at the interview.
+The cover letter (La Lettera di accompagnamento al curriculum) is relatively short, polite, and formal in Italian applications.
+Long versions and detailed explanations of motivations, as well as photos and copies of certificates, are presented only during the interview.

 Spain

 In Spain, the application consists of two parts: the cover letter (Carta de Candidatura) and the CV.
 No work or training certificates are attached.
 The cover letter should be short and contain the reason for applying.
 The CV should be structured in a tabular form.
 In Spain, multiple job interviews with the same company are common.

 Usage by hackers

-Job applications are known to be used by hackers to get employees to open attachments or links or connect USB sticks with malware.
+Job applications are known to be used by hackers to trick employees into opening attachments or links, or connecting USB sticks to malware.
 As companies typically have more financial resources than private individuals, they are often a target of cyberextortion.
 Ransomware such as "Petya" and "GoldenEye" were discovered to exploit job applications.
-Cyberespionage and attacks on critical infrastructure-related companies may be other reasons for such attacks and other than ransomware attacks may leave employees in the dark about their computer or network infection.
-The best method for mitigating such risks would be to have the HR department use a separate computer for job applications that is entirely disconnected from the internal network, on which no confidential or valuable information is stored and to which no portable devices such as USB sticks that may get connected to other computers of the company are connected.
+Cyberespionage and attacks on critical infrastructure-related companies may also be reasons for such attacks, and, unlike ransomware attacks, they may leave employees in the dark about their computer or network infections.
+The best method for mitigating such risks would be to have the HR department use a separate computer for job applications that are entirely disconnected from the internal network, on which no confidential or valuable information is stored, and to which no portable devices, such as USB sticks, that may get connected to other computers of the company are connected.